vageez/Breathe-Life/Instructions-2019-03.md

 * Error handling

-Log them to the server.
-Good practice to Throw your own errors. try catch. expect things to fail and code around.

 * Data validation
-Currently using sanctuary JS.
-Sactuary Def Library Handles what type is expected, and has a default return value.

 * Description of how you would change your code to make the Additional Requirements possible